Code-Institute-Submissions/OliHickie-shakennotstirred_OctResub/README.md

 - (US07) Add a cocktail recipe.
 - (US08) Review other people's cocktail recipes.
 - (US09) Be able to edit and delete my recipes.
-- (US10) Be able to delete my reviews.
+- (US10) Be able to edit and delete my reviews.
 - (US11) Be able to log out easily.

 **Shared user stories**
 I would like to be able to:

+- (US12) Experience intuitive navigation with quick and easy links to pages as well as return back to pages without needing to use the browser's back button.
-- (US12) Search for and find cocktail recipes.
+- (US13) Search for and find cocktail recipes.
-- (US13) Access to a quick search feature relying on the base spirit of the cocktail.
+- (US14) Have access to a quick search feature relying on the base spirit of the cocktail.
-- (US14) Read recipes and reviews left by users.
+- (US15) Read recipes and reviews left by users.
-- (US15) See an average rating for each recipe.
+- (US16) See an average rating for each recipe.
-- (US16) Discover a randomly chosen recipe when struggling for inspiration.
+- (US17) Discover a randomly chosen recipe when struggling for inspiration.
-- (US17) Discover a popular recipe depending on the season.
+- (US18) Discover a popular recipe depending on the season.
-- (US18) Be able to contact the site owner with feedback or comments.
+- (US19) Be able to contact the site owner with feedback or comments.

 **As the site owner**
 I would like to be able to:

-- (US19) Be able to edit and delete any cocktail recipe.
+- (US20) Be able to edit and delete any cocktail recipe.
-- (US20) Be able to delete any rating.
+- (US21) Be able to delete and edit any rating.

 ## Design